DerekTurtleRoe/ares/docs/interface/common.md

 The Filesystem Browser
 ----------------------

-Sometimes higan will need you
+Sometimes ares will need you
 to choose a file or folder.
 For this, it uses a special Filesystem Browser dialog.
 Although many operating systems provide a native filesystem browser, they do not all allow the same customisations.
 Therefore,
-higan provides its own filesystem browser that works the same way on every platform.
+ares provides its own filesystem browser that works the same way on every platform.

 The filesystem browser shows the contents of some particular folder,